 The 80-table poker room at Parx Casino is the largest and top-grossing poker room in the state by a country mile.
 Even in down months for the industry, Parx regularly reports seven-figure revenues.

-There is a full-service menu and bar and free Wi-Fi access.
-In addition to the weekly tournaments, Parx runs its own Big Stax major tournament series with buy-ins ranging from $300 to $1,500, large starting stacks (as the name would imply), and unlimited re-entries.
-The series runs five times annually in February, May, August, October, and December.
+There are a full-service menu and bar and free WiFi access.
+In addition to the weekly tournaments, Parx runs its own Big Stax major tournament series with buy-ins ranging from $300 to $1,500, large starting stacks (as the name would imply) and unlimited re-entries.
+The series runs five times annually in February, May, August, October and December.

 Sitting just 15 minutes outside of Philadelphia, Parx is at the center of the PA live poker universe.
 However, the Parx Poker Room will move to a new location inside the main building as part of the casino’s upcoming expansion.

-The new room, boasting 48 tables of poker action, will have high-end finishes, 22 high definition TVs, and will offer an exclusive 3-table VIP high-limit poker enclave.
+The new room, boasting 48 tables of poker action, will have high-end finishes, 22 high-definition TVs, and will offer an exclusive three-table VIP, high-limit poker enclave.